evkx/evkx.github.io/content/models/renault/megane/Megane_E-Tech_Techno/_index.md

 ---
 title: Renault Megane E-Tech Techno
 linktitle: "Megane E-Tech Techno"
 description: "Renault Megane E-Tech Techno is an all-electric crossover with a WLTP range of up to 450 km (280 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true